alancapellao/inventory-control/README.md

-# Dashboard - Laravel
+# InventoryControl App - Laravel

-Sign in/up was a project developed to authenticate and register users, with it we can create records in the bank and authenticate the user's entry.
-It has encrypted passwords saved in the bank and verification of existing records.
+InventoryControl a project developed for several users, stock control with practicality in the pocket.
+With it you are able to create an account, register your products and stock, having the possibility to update and delete them.
+Your data will be protected.

-Developed with php, jquery, mysql and the laravel framework.
+Developed with PHP, jQuery, MySQL and the Laravel framework.

 ![1](https://user-images.githubusercontent.com/110068135/231047549-e1fcefc3-2089-4d4f-8d33-1f6854ee5214.png)